7.1.1 Allocation of Funds

 - Post office box rentals; and

-- Course fees to cover supplementary costs for specific courses, such as art materials, course packets/kits, software/videos, and special equipment (BoR Minutes, January 2010).
+- Supplemental course material fees to cover specific costs, such as art materials, course packets/kits, museum admissions, travel to off-campus learning sites, safety equipment, software/videos, and special equipment.
+(BoR Minutes, Jan.
+2010; Feb.
+2015)

 Institutional presidents are authorized to establish and adjust these fees, as appropriate.
-Prior to implementation of such fees, institutions shall be required to report to the Chancellor any establishments and adjustments made thereto under procedures established by the USG chief fiscal officer (BoR Minutes, January 2010).
+Prior to implementation of such fees, institutions shall be required to report to the Chancellor any establishments and adjustments made thereto under procedures established by the USG chief fiscal officer.
+(BoR Minutes, Jan.
+2010)

 Continuing Education Fees